iamalexbrady/iamalexbrady.github.io/docs/_articles/time-space-unreal.md

 ¹ - thats part of the main issue with modern humanity at large.² We are so identified with our beliefs, we are unwilling to consider new beliefs, labeling *other* ideas wrong before giving true intellectual consideration.
 <br>Moreover, we'll often **double-down** on beliefs just to "prove" they must be right by our show of conviction.
 That is an immature maneuver that proves nothing but stubbornness.
 <br>To learn something new, one must pick up the new belief and truly examine it with curiosity and open-mindedness.
-If the new idea is found true and useful, but contradicts old ideas...It's time to put down the old ideas.
+If the new idea is found true and useful, keep it and use it.
+If it contradicts old ideas...It's time to put down the old ideas.
 This is simple learning and growing.

 ² - emojis.. j/k I love em 😂